bradmb/sl.js/README.md

 *A plugin-free JavaScript support client for Slack*

-This script was designed based on a need I had to provide a simple Slack support interface for end users of an application, but also as a challenge to myself to build a full JavaScript plugin without using JQuery (which I have become extremely comfortable using for everything).
+This script was designed based on a need I had to provide a simple Slack support interface for end users of an application, but also as a challenge to myself to build a full JavaScript plugin without using jQuery (which I have become extremely comfortable using for everything).

 ----------